Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/basic.md

-# Basic functionality
+# Basics

 !!! warning "This API is not stable and may change in future versions"

 See the [Lua 5.4 reference manual](https://www.lua.org/manual/5.4/manual.html) for general Lua functionality.

-Hyperspeedcube user code is run in a sandbox, with some Lua functionality restricted.
+Hyperspeedcube user code is run in a [sandbox](http://lua-users.org/wiki/SandBoxes), with some Lua functionality restricted.
 The following globals are available from the Lua standard library:

 - **Constants:** `_VERSION`
 - **Functions:** `ipairs`, `next`, `pairs`, `pcall`, `select`, `tonumber`, `tostring`, `unpack`